Disclosure principles and objectives

 The Company may present an estimate on the Company’s financial or market outlook and/or its financial guidance in the financial statements bulletin, half year financial report or business review releases on the first and third quarter.
 The estimates presented by the Company are based on the future outlook view at the time of publication.
 The actual results may substantially deviate from the development forecasted by the Company.
 Forward looking statements are mainly estimated on Lehto Group level and if not otherwise advised it concerns the current financial year.

 A profit warning will be published as soon as possible with a stock exchange bulletin if the view on matters affecting the guidance such as changes in the businesses or business or market environment have materially changed either in a negative or positive way (positive profit warning) than expected in the published guidance.
-Lehto´s CEO and CFO together with the Chairman of the Board of Directors will estimate and decide on the need to issue a profit warning.
+The need to issue a profit warning is assessed and decided on by Lehto’s CEO, CFO, Chairman of the Board of Directors and Chairman of the Audit Committee.
+Three of them must be in favour of issuing a profit warning.

 In accordance with ongoing duty of disclosure, the Company publishes inside information concerning the Company or its financial instruments as soon as possible.
 Inside information to be disclosed includes e.g.: